How Do I Bring My Tropical House Plants Indoors Pest-Free?

 ANSWER: Thanks for the excellent question.
 It’s always nice to bring tropical house plants outdoors in summer.
 They thrive in the natural light, humidity, and warm weather, but they also attract pests.
 These pests are less of a problem outdoors because natural predators and a wider array of food sources (plants) keep their populations low.
 Once you bring them inside, their populations boom and food sources are limited.
 Without management, they can decimate house plants in no time.

 Four precautions must be taken to stop pesky insect hitchhikers before you bring your tropicals back indoors for winter.
-(These precautions do not apply to extra troublesome mealybugs and scale insects, which generally require tougher measures, like a systemic insecticides, to tackle.)
+(These precautions do not apply to extra troublesome mealybugs and scale insects, which generally require tougher measures, like a systemic insecticide, to tackle.)

 - Wash all leaves well.
 Start by spraying them all over with a strong stream of water from a spray nozzle, and wipe the leaves and stems down.
 Finally, thoroughly spray them with insecticidal soap.
 (You can also remove any dead leaves or unhealthy looking growth at this time.)